-- 2.1.3 In The Habitats Regulations Assessment Handbook (Tyldesley & Chapman, 2013) section F.1.1.2 (Introduction and overview to 'Plan' assessment) it is recognised that the assessment of a plan may not be as precise and detailed as that of a project at application stage.
-Strategic documents such as a Local Plan also vary in their degree of specificity ranging from very general statements which may cover a wide geographic area to more prescriptive proposals that are scale and location specific. - 2.1.4 An HRA must determine whether or not a plan or project will adversely affect the integrity of the European site(s) concerned, in view of the site's conservation objectives.
-Where adverse effects are anticipated changes must be made to the plan or project.
-The process is characterised by the precautionary principle, defined as (European Commission, 2000):
+2.1.3 In The Habitats Regulations Assessment Handbook (Tyldesley & Chapman, 2013) section F.1.1.2 (Introduction and overview to 'Plan' assessment) it is recognised that the assessment of a plan may not be as precise and detailed as that of a project at application stage.
+Plans, and in particular strategic plans such as a Local Plan, also vary in their degree of specificity ranging from very general statements and policy aspirations which may cover a wide geographic area to more prescriptive proposals that are scale and location specific.